dart-lang/site-www/src/faq.md

 provides access to operating system files and directories with APIs not available to the browser.

-### Q. Why does Dart have two JavaScript compilers, dartdevc and dart2js?
+### Q. Why does Dart have two ways to compile to JavaScript?

-The two compilers have different use cases.
-You don't usually have to worry about which compiler you're using, because the [webdev][] tool chooses the right compiler for your use case.
-When you're developing your app, webdev chooses [dartdevc][], which supports incremental compilation so you can quickly see the results of your edits.
+Each developer journey has different requirements.
+How Dart generates JavaScript code depends on what you need to do.
+You should not need to worry about which compiler you use.
+The `[webdev][]` tool chooses the right compiler for your use case.

+* When you're developing your app, `webdev` uses Dart's development compiler.
+This compiler creates modular JavaScript code and supports incremental compilation.
+This allows you to see the results of your edits quickly.
-When you're building your app for deployment, webdev chooses [dart2js][], which uses techniques such as tree shaking to produce optimized code.
+* When you're deploying your app, `webdev` chooses the production web compiler (which work the same as `dart compile js`).
+This compiler uses techniques such as tree shaking to produce optimized code.

-### Q. How can dart2js produce JavaScript that runs faster than handwritten JavaScript?
+### Q. How can `dart compile js` produce JavaScript that runs faster than handwritten JavaScript?

-Think of dart2js as a real compiler, which can analyze your entire program and make optimizations that you probably can't or won't do.
-Just like gcc can output efficient code by moving code around, dart2js can take advantage of Dart's structured nature to implement global optimizations.
+The production JavaScript compiler analyzes your entire program and optimizes code in ways you might not be able to or want to do.
+Just like `gcc` moves code around to produce efficient code, the production web compiler takes advantage of Dart's structured nature to implement global optimizations.

 We don't claim that all Dart code will run faster than handwritten JavaScript, when compiled to JavaScript,